adobe/aio-lib-ims/README.md

 context.plugins = context.plugins.push(process.env.npm_package_name);
 ```

-**NOTE:** You want to actually be a bit more intelligent and first check, whether the plugin is already listed and you might also want to provide a `preuninstall` script to remove the plugin from the list again when being uninstalled.
+**NOTE:** You want to actually first check whether the plugin is already listed, and you might also want to provide a `preuninstall` script to remove the plugin from the list again when being uninstalled.

 # Contributing